b4rton/signal-newsroom/README.md

 	b.
 On iPhone, use mobile data.
 	c.
 On the computer, use a dedicated mobile wifi hotspot or an Ethernet cable to a dedicated router.

-4. **Transfer attachments.
-Don't open them.** There is no risk in reading Signal text messages, but do not click any link or open any file attachment on the same device that retrieves them.
+4. **Don't click links or open attachments** on the smartphone or PC that operates the Signal account.
+Transfer them instead to another machine.

-	a. *Treat files and links received with Signal as malware.* Send them to another machine and open them there.
+	a. *Treat links and attachments as malware.* It's essential to keep the Signal device pristine.

 	b. *Delete executable files upon receipt*.
-Those include extensions such as .exe, .sh, and .py.
-There are [many others](https://www.lifewire.com/list-of-executable-file-extensions-2626061).
+Trash any attachment with extension .exe, .sh, or .py.
+There are many others.
+If you don't recognize a file type, check [here](https://www.lifewire.com/list-of-executable-file-extensions-2626061).

-	c. *Set up a second computer as a secure workstation.* Configure it like the first one, then add the minimum software required to view files in standard formats such as PDF and Office.
-If practical (see next paragraph), disconnect the computer from internal newsroom networks and the Internet.
+	c. *Set up a secure viewing workstation.* Configure and maintain a second computer like the first one (1b, above).
+Then install the bare minimum of additional software required to view standard file formats such as PDF and Office.

-	d. *Move attachments securely to the workstation.* Once a file arrives on Signal, it is unencrypted.
-It cannot be safely transferred to another machine on an open channel such as email or Dropbox.
-In any case, you aren't running apps like those on the device that retrieves messages from the published Signal account.
+	d. *Transfer attachments securely to the viewing workstation,* then delete the originals.

-	- If you can place the secure workstation near the Signal Desktop machine, "airgap" the workstation.
-Switch off wifi, disconnect Ethernet cables, and consider removing the network hardware from the machine.
-Use an encrypted thumb drive or encrypted SD card to transfer incoming file attachments to the workstation.
-Reformat (erase) the thumb drive or SD card between uses.
-An SD card is safer.
-For maximum security, use an old digital camera or voice recorder to erase the SD card before and after each file transfer.
+	- If you can place the workstation near the Signal Desktop machine, "airgap" the workstation.
+Switch off wifi, unplug the Ethernet cable, and consider removing the network hardware.
+When the newsroom Signal account receives a file attachment, move it to the workstation on an encrypted thumb drive.
+Reformat (erase) the thumb drive between uses.
+For better security, use an SD card instead.
+Erase it before and after each use with an old digital camera or voice recorder.
-	- If you cannot keep the workstation near the Signal Desktop machine, connect it to a dedicated network, as described above.
+	- If you cannot place the workstation near the Signal Desktop machine, connect the workstation to the Internet on a dedicated access point.
 Create a second, unlisted Signal account for the workstation.
-Forward file attachments from the public Signal account to the unlisted one.
+Forward file attachments from the public Signal account to the unlisted account.

-5. **Options for safer viewing of attachments.**
+5. **Open attachments with care** on the workstation, using one or more of these options.

 	a.
-Use an "airgapped" workstation, as described above.
+"Airgap" the workstation.
+An intruder cannot easily steal data from a machine that does not touch the Internet, even if the machine is compromised by malware.
+This is not an absolute defense, but it defeats many attacks.
 	b.
 Install a [Virtual Machine](https://lifehacker.com/5204434/the-beginners-guide-to-creating-virtual-machines-with-virtualbox) on the workstation.
-Switch off network access for the VM.
-Open attachments inside the VM, then use a "snapshot" to restore the VM to its original state.
-Remember to keep the VM software, including the guest operating system, up to date.
+Keep the host machine air-gapped, or switch off network access for the guest VM.
+Take a snapshot of the guest VM in its original, clean state.
+Open attachments inside the VM, then restore the clean snapshot.
+Install software updates on the clean snapshot as they become available.
 	c.
 Before opening an attachment or clicking a link, check it against the [VirtusTotal](https://www.virustotal.com) database of known malicious files and sites.
-	d. [***With caveat***]: Open the attachment in Google Docs.
-This protects your workstation from malware, but exposes your confidential information to a subpoena or a thief who steals your login credentials.
+	d. [***With important caveat***]: Open the attachment in Google Docs.
+This protects your workstation from malware, but it places unencrypted data on Google servers.
+A subpoena or hacker might obtain it there.

-6. **Safely distribute information to colleagues.** When it comes time to share Signal content, save it in a safer format before allowing it onto a newsroom network.
+6. **Share information with colleagues in a safer format** to scrub potential malware.

 	a.
-Print the document (on a non-networked printer).
+Print the document (on a non-networked printer) and shred it when no longer required.
 	b.
-Copy and paste from an incoming Word or PDF attachment to a .TXT or .RTF file.
+Copy and paste information received in Word or PDF format to a .txt or .rtf file.
 	c.
-Save information from a spreadsheet in .CSV format.
+Copy and paste information from an Excel spreadsheet to a .txt or .csv file.
 	d.
-Use a screenshot to capture graphics.
+Capture images and graphics, for instance from Powerpoint, with a screenshot.
 	e.
-If the content poses any risk to a source, share and store it encrypted.

-*Comments, suggestions, corrections and criticism are welcome*
+Retype a short document or message rather than distribute the original.
+	f.
+However you share the information, and wherever you store it, keep it encrypted when not in active use.

+/END